Heapy/kotbot/core-gen/src/main/resources/latest.md

 | id | String | Unique identifier for this result, 1-64 bytes |
 | game_short_name | String | Short name of the game |
 | reply_markup | InlineKeyboardMarkup | Optional.
 Inline keyboard attached to the message |

-Note: This will only work in Telegram versions released after October 1, 2016.
-Older clients will not display any inline results if a game result is among them.

 #### InlineQueryResultCachedPhoto